ViralVerity/beastgenpy/README.md

 # beastgenpy

-A python package to make complicated XMLs for BEASTv1.10
+A python package to make XMLs for BEASTX that are not possible and/or annoying to make in BEAUti.
+Alternative to beastgen written in python.

-Broadly speaking it's to help with ones that can be difficult to make in BEAUti or aren't available yet eg:
+Specifically it's useful for making single XMLs with multiple tree models, although it will also work with a single tree model.

+Currently implemented models:

+Phylogeography:
+- Continuous with or without providing polygons to deal with uncertain locations
-1. Discrete trait analysis with GLM
+- Discrete with or without GLM (coming soon)

-2. Continuous trait analysis
-3. Multi-tree analyses
+Clock models:
+- Standard UCLD
+- Strict

+Population models:
+- HMC Skygrid (currently broken)
+- Constant population

+Substitution models:
+- GTR with rate variation

+Tree stuff:
+- Estimating topology entirely
+- Starting tree
+- Empirical trees
-4. Fixed trees
+- Fixed tree

-And combinations of the above

-Currently only provides HMC Skygrid and ucld relaxed clock.
+- Tip date sampling (will happen automatically for sequences with only a year)
+- Codon partitioning (needs fixing)